Antonis Stergiakis: Blackburn Rovers

-On 6 October 2020, Stergiakis joined Championship side Blackburn Rovers on a three-year-deal, with the club having the option to extend the contract by a further 12 months.
+On 6 October 2020, Stergiakis joined Championship side Blackburn Rovers on a three-year deal, with the club having the option to extend the contract by a further 12 months.

 Panetolikos

 On 26 May 2022, Stergiakis joined Super League club Panetolikos on a three-year deal.

+Niki Volos

+On 28 July 2025, he joined Super League Greece 2 club Niki Volos.

 International career

 In November 2018, Stergiakis was called up by Greece U21 for the first time and appeared as an unused substitute in the 2019 European Under-21 Championship qualification play-offs against Austria.
 He made his under-21 debut on 26 March 2019, in a friendly at home against Montenegro, which ended 1–1.
-His final appearance for the U21 national team came in the form of a 5-0 defeat in the side's 2021 European Under-21 Championship qualifiers game against Croatia on 3 September 2020.
+His final appearance for the U21 national team came in the form of a 5–0 defeat in the side's 2021 European Under-21 Championship qualifiers game against Croatia on 3 September 2020.